History of Antarctica: Recent history

 In May 1965, the American physicist Carl R. Disch went missing during the course of his routine research near Byrd Station, Antarctica.
 His body was never found.

 A baby, named Emilio Marcos de Palma, was born near Hope Bay on 7 January 1978, becoming the first baby born on the continent.
 He also was born farther south than anyone in history.

 On 28 November 1979, an Air New Zealand DC-10 on a sightseeing trip crashed into Mount Erebus on Ross Island, killing all 257 people on board.

 In 1991 a convention among member nations of the Antarctic Treaty on how to regulate mining and drilling was proposed.
 Australian Prime Minister Bob Hawke and French Prime Minister Michel Rocard led a response to this convention that resulted in the adoption of the Protocol on Environmental Protection to the Antarctic Treaty, now known as the Madrid Protocol.
 All mineral extraction was banned for 50 years and the Antarctic was set aside as a "natural reserve, devoted to peace and science".

 Børge Ousland, a Norwegian explorer, finished the first unassisted Antarctic solo crossing on 18 January 1997.

 On 23 November 2007, the MV Explorer struck an iceberg and sank, but all on board were rescued by nearby ships, including a passing Norwegian cruise ship, the MS Nordnorge.

 In 2010, the IceCube Neutrino Observatory was completed.
 In 2013, it was reported that the observatory had detected 28 neutrinos that originated outside the Solar System.

+In 2021, a research paper in the Journal of the Royal Society of New Zealand claimed early Polynesians voyaging from Raratonga were the first people to see Antarctica.
+This idea was dismissed as highly improbable in a reply in the same journal that criticised the methodology used and the lack of any plausible evidence.
+It was pointed out that the paper was the latest version of a story by Percy Smith first published in 1899 that was based on his questionable interpretation of Polynesian oral tradition that had no basis in fact.